Time-traveler UFO hypothesis: UFOs and initial explanations

 Human beings have reported unknown objects in the skies since antiquity.
-In the 1890s, a wave of mystery airships sightings was reported throughout the US, followed by Foo fighters and ghost rockets during World War II.
+In the 1890s, a wave of mystery airship sightings was reported throughout the US, followed decades later by foo fighters during World War II and ghost rockets in the Nordic countries shortly thereafter.

-The modern UFO era began in the Summer of 1947, days after the United States announced plans to re-industrialize Germany over strenuous Soviet objection, sparking the Cold War.
+The modern UFO era began in the summer of 1947, days after the United States announced plans to re-industrialize Germany over strenuous Soviet objection, sparking the Cold War.
 Amid fears of a Soviet response, civilian pilot Kenneth Arnold reported witnessing a formation of supersonic aircraft.
-Wartime prohibition of live "man on the street" broadcasts having ended, Arnold's sighting was covered nationwide on radio and print media.
-In the days and weeks following the Arnold sighting, a nationwide craze swept the nation as over 800 copycat sightings were published in the English-speaking press.
-1947 sources speculated that the sightings resulted from novel US or Soviet technology, misidentification of mundane objects, or behavioral effects like mass hysteria; Fringe sources suggested that the sightings were a sign of the end of the world, were angelic or demonic, or were vehicles carrying people from other planets or other "dimensions".
+Wartime prohibition of live "man on the street" broadcasts having ended, Arnold's sighting was covered nationwide on radio and in print media.
+In the days and weeks following the Arnold sighting, a nationwide craze swept the United States as over 800 similar sightings were published in the English-speaking press.
+Contemporary sources hypothesized that the sightings resulted from novel US or Soviet technology, misidentification of mundane objects, or behavioral effects like mass hysteria; while more speculative sources suggested that the sightings were a sign of the end of the world, were angelic or demonic, or were vehicles carrying people from other planets or other "dimensions".

 Formation and spread

 Implausibility of humanoid aliens

-Contactee and Alien Abduction folklore often describe encounters with human or humanoid figures and abductors.
+Contactee and alien abduction folklore often describe encounters with human or humanoid figures and abductors.
 In his 1964 article The Nonprevalence of Humanoids George Gaylord Simpson claimed that it is extremely unlikely that there exists any form of extraterrestrial intelligence in the Solar System or elsewhere and that, even if they did exist, it was even more unlikely that they would be humanoids.
 His article was cited and analysed, alongside evolutionary biologist Theodosius Dobzhansky’s similar view on the implausibility of the evolution of humanoid extraterrestrial life forms, in the famous 2014 collection of essays Archaeology, Anthropology and Interstellar Communication edited by astrobiologist Douglas Vakoch and published by NASA in 2014.
-In the late 1980s, evolutionary biologist and historian of science Stephen Jay Gould put forth his famous thought experiment that if evolution was rewound and played back again it would likely take a very different course and humans would never evolve, which in addition to his declared view against human-oriented evolutionary teleonomy, helped shaped the established view that if intelligent extraterrestrials did exist, they would likely not resemble humans.
-In their book Evolving the Alien biologist Jack Cohen and mathematician Ian Stewart assumed a similar position about the iconic representation of the Grey alien from reports of UFO abduction and close encounters, stating that extraterrestrials from an alien world could not have evolved a physiology so similar to humans'.
+In the late 1980s, evolutionary biologist and historian of science Stephen Jay Gould put forth his famous thought experiment that if evolution was rewound and played back again it would likely take a very different course and humans would never evolve, which, in addition to his declared view against human-oriented evolutionary teleonomy, helped shape the established view that if intelligent extraterrestrials did exist, they would likely not resemble humans.
+In their book Evolving the Alien, biologist Jack Cohen and mathematician Ian Stewart assumed a similar position about the iconic representation of the Grey alien from reports of UFO abduction and close encounters, stating that extraterrestrials from an alien world could not have evolved along so similar a vector as humans.